huan-ji/band-haven/README.md

 ## Minimum Viable Product

 BandHaven is a web application inspired by BandCamp built using Ruby on Rails and React.js.
-BandCamp allows users to:
+BandHaven allows users to:

 - [ ] Create a fan account or an artist account